 Freezing Bell Peppers is actually very easy to do.
-Follow these simple steps to have that great green pepper flavor for your cooking all year long.
+Follow these simple steps to learn how to freeze bell peppers.
+You can have that great green pepper flavor for your cooking all year long.

 This post contains affiliate links, clicking on them with not cost you anything extra, but does allow Stoney Acres to make a small commission on your purchase through the Amazon Affiliate Program!